-In the past twenty years, Kilrush has recorded four CD projects, all of them different in many ways but also all connecting the band’s history and progression from a traditional Irish band to the more contemporary sound of today.
+In the past twenty years, Kilrush has recorded five CD projects, all of them different in many ways but also all connecting the band’s history and progression from a traditional Irish band to the more contemporary sound of today.

 On This Shore